-rrhagia, -rrhage, -rrhagic

-2. The diagnosis is obvious when the hemmorrhage is visible.
-When it is internal, diagnosis is made from the patient\'s general condition: shock, weak, rapid, and irregular pulse; pallor; cold, moist skin.
+The diagnosis is obvious when a hemmorrhage is visible.
+When it is internal, diagnosis is made from the patient's general condition, like shock, weakness, rapid, and irregular pulse, pallor, or cold and moist skin.

 The bleeding from the uterus starts on schedule but is heavier than usual and may last longer than usual.

 Menorrhagia may be a sign of an underlying disorder; such as, hormone imbalance, endometriosis, uterine fibroids or, rarely, cancer of the uterus.
 Menorrhagia may cause significant anemia.